gothicmuppet/soulcalibur6/index.md

 ### Maxi

 ![Maxi trailer pic](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Ftse4.mm.bing.net%2Fth%3Fid%3DOIP.zUiNEatcZB8AlONU9tUfmwHaEK%26pid%3DApi&f=1)

+Strategy
-- Strategy is to get 7 stars stance while beating your opponent.
+- Get 7 stars stance while beating your opponent.
 - You need to do moves when you walk backwards and forwards.
 You do not have to hit the opponent to gain a star.
 - You get to see how many stars you have during each move.
-- There are 3 stances going forward, 3 going backwards and 1 netural.
+- Each move gives you a different star
-- Neutral stance is hitting B+K during stance
+- Neutral stance is the only stance that you can use critical art

 ### Voldo